alyshamarie/My-Projects/Projects/Wazuh2.md

 ## (TA0043) Reconnaissance
-<span style="color:red">*Active or passive information gathering that may support things such as targeting, initial access and future actions of the malicious user.*</span>
+*Active or passive information gathering that may support things such as targeting, initial access and future actions of the malicious user.*
 <br>
 **Active Scanning (T1595), Host discovery (T1018), Victim Network Information (T1590) & Victim Host Information (T1592):**